Board of Directors

 Communications Consultant

 Dorothy Harding has over 30 years of communications industry experience, she has worked for private, not for profit and government clients including six years with Volunteering NSW.
-Currently working as a consultant her diverse client portfolio includes ASX list oil and gas companies, environmentally friendly coffin manufacturers, nuclear radiology association and hospitality.
-As a Board Member of Chain Reation she provides pro bono support with grahic design and communication issues.
+Currently working as a consultant her diverse client portfolio includes ASX listed oil and gas companies, environmentally friendly coffin manufacturers, nuclear radiology association and hospitality.
+As a Board Member of Chain Reaction she provides pro bono support with graphic design and communication issues.

 Dr Sev Ozdowski, OAM

-Director Equity and Diversity, University of Western Sydney
+Director Equity and Diversity - Western Sydney University